Mianwali Bangla

-The BRBD Canal divides the town into two parts: the old town is on the left bank and on the other side is the new area called Bangla or Main Bazar.
+The BRB Canal divides the town into two parts: the old town is on the left bank and on the other side is the new area called Bangla or Main Bazar.

 Population from adjoining villages like Weerwala, Changi, Sakhana Bajwa, Dheerki, Siyan, etc. has shifted to the town.

 Nowadays, Mianwali Bangla is almost merged with Siranwali and Satrah.

 History

 The town was the site of the Irrigation Rest House and staff colony settled by the British Raj government.
 Now, the rest house and the staff colony are almost ruined.
-Now, there are rumors about the auction of the Rest House.
+There are rumors about the auction of the Rest House.